 - Unless otherwise provided for constitutionally, legislatively, or judicially, the residency requirement for an office must be met at the time of assuming office.
-(See DE Reference Guide 0008, When Residency Qualifications for Elected Officials Must be Met.) - School board and write-in candidates must meet the residency requirements at the time of qualifying.
+(See DE Reference Guide 0008, When Residency Qualifications for Elected Officials Must be Met.) - School board candidates must meet the residency requirements at the time of qualifying.